descope/auth-hosting/README.md

 8. `style` query parameter is optional.
 The default style in your project will be used if not defined, but this allows you to override the `style` for the flows rendered with the SDK.

+9. The `container-style` query parameter is optional.
+Use this to override the container style for the flow.
+   The format is `<key1:val1;key2:val2...>`.
+Example: `container-style=width:500px;margin-top:-100px;max-width:500px`.

 **Using .env**

 In case you don't want to provide the project ID as part of the URL, you can specify it as an environment variable `DESCOPE_PROJECT_ID`.